-Hi, this is Nick Boxwell, and I’m the videographer at Hoffman Academy.
+Hi, my name is Nick Boxwell, and I’m the videographer at Hoffman Academy.
 It’s my job to make sure Mr. Hoffman looks and sounds great as he’s teaching you to look and sound great on the piano.
 In this post, I’m going to give you some tips for video recording your own piano playing.
 As you hone your piano skills, you will eventually want to share your performances with friends and family around the globe.
-Fortunately, almost every one has a camcorder these days.
+Fortunately, almost everyone has a camcorder these days.
 You might even have one in your pocket!
 Camcorder plus internet means that you can share your piano playing with everyone by simply recording a video and posting it online.
 Some people might find video recording overwhelming at first, but there are a handful of techniques you can use to get the best out of your phone camera.

 Keep in mind three important things each time you bust out your camera to make a video:

 No one likes to watch a video that is too shaky.
 It might make the viewer queasy or give them a headache.
 Make sure not to set your camera on the piano, because the sound of the piano will overload the speakers and warp the sound.
 Also, it will cause the camera to shake!
 Your camera may have some built in stabilization, but the best way to prevent shaking is to set up your camera on a tripod.
 If you are using a cell phone there are many small attachments that you can use to fix your phone onto your tripod.
 If a tripod is not available, another person can hold the camera for you.
 The best way to stabilize a handheld camera is to hold it with both hands, draw your elbows in, and press them lightly against your sides.
 Hold still!